 Rise above the fight and be the bigger person.
 Speak only via email or text message, in a brief, dispassionate, businesslike manner, and limit discussion to the logistics of caring for the children.
 Like a schoolyard bully, the other person may realize that it’s no longer fun to bait you, since you’re no longer reacting as hoped, and the conflict may diminish over time.

-Frame the need for conflict resolution in terms of the kids’ needs—a joint problem to be solved.
+Frame the need for conflict resolution in terms of the kids’ needs-a joint problems to be solved.

-Or how about, “Jenna seems to be really stressed out that we can’t agree on whether to keep her in private school or not.
+Or how about, “Jenna seems to be really stressed out that we can’t agree on whether to keep her in private schools in jacksonville fl (or a nearby place).
 She’s frustrated that no one seems to be listening to her.
 I know we both want what’s best for her, but we disagree on what that means.
 Would you be open to meeting with her therapist together to try to figure out a way to resolve this productively?”

 Too often, people focus on fighting to get what they want instead of listening to the other person’s point of view.
 Often, there really are two (or more) legitimate points of view, although they may not always be expressed in the most positive manner.
-A third party professional can help shift parents’ focus back to what matters—the fact that they really need to find common ground, for the good of their child.
+However, if your partner does not stop fighting with you, you might need a lawyer to handle this case.
+In case you want to avoid those long court proceedings, you can hire an arbitration lawyer (click to learn more) that could mediate those serious issues going between both of you.
+A third party professional can help shift parents’ focus back to what matters-the fact that they really need to find common ground, for the good of their child.

 Take responsibility for past mistakes.